Company: Gait Lacrosse / Product: Recon XLU Head / Price: $81.95

 It reminds me a lot of the Torque, in its flexibility and as you’ll see in the next section, its durability.
 The two sidewall braces near the throat of the head allow for great pinch and pops on face-offs, as well as some tough rigidity when poke checking.

 Even after bending the head quite a bit through face-offs, ground balls, and defense, it has returned to its normal shape without any noticeable pinching or warping.

 So far, so good.
 While I’ve only had this head for a month or so, it has held up really well through a lot of strenuous testing, and has yet to show any signs of breaking or warping.

 Based off the track record of the Recon XL, as well as many other Gait heads though, I can’t give it a full score until I see the sidewall holes make it through a whole season of play.

 Gait offers the Recon XLU in several different ways.
 You can purchase it unstrung for $81.95, strung with mesh for $94.95, and strung traditionally for $104.95.
-Any unstrung head under $85 should get a 1.5 or 2 on the value scale if the other components perform well.
+Any unstrung head under $85 should get a 7.5 to 10 on the value scale if the other components perform well.

 Considering how much mark-up is in lacrosse today, this lands right in the middle of all heads on the market.
 Factor in how well it has performed through testing, and it absolutely deserves a full score in this category.

 Overall, I’m very excited to see how Gait teams enjoy this head.
 From our testing at LaxAllStars, this has the potential to be a very solid head and make as big an impact on the lacrosse community as the torque did.

 I will personally be recommending this head to many of my players locally for the price point and performance factors alone.